dmNews Feb 2011: Numbers talk – five hot trends in business digits

 Geographic numbers are back

 After losing ground to non-geographic numbers (0800, 0845 etc) geographic (showing the region or area code) numbers are making a comeback.
-Thanks to the steep charges by some mobile phone companies to call non-geographic numbers, customers are now often more keen to call a geographic number, as the perception is now that the call will be cheaper. -

 Multiple area codes for greater reach